Universal Freezing Transitions of Dipole-Conserving Chains: Analytic characterisation of strong fragmentation

-Given that here $(k-1)^{-1}\le \nu < (k-2)^{-1}$, we obtain $\rho_2 > 0$ and $\rho_3\ge0$.
-If we keep $f=0$ but allow stacking of particles at the two boundary sites, then $\rho_2$ necessarily increases with respect to the case with no stacking.
-Thus every Krylov sector with $f=0$ must possess an extensive number of type-2 edges, and thus, of type-2 blockages.
-We now prove that, in the region of $\nu$ values considered, every typical $(N,X)$ family that has largest Krylov sector characterized by $f=0$, must also be strongly fragmented.
+This proves that for fillings $\nu$ within $\mathcal{C}_{k-2}$, one has $\rho_2 > 0$ and $\rho_3\ge0$.
+If we keep $f=0$ but allow stacking of particles at the two boundary sites, then $\rho_2$ necessarily increases with respect to the case \eqref{eq:solforrho23} with no stacking.
+This means that every Krylov sector with $f=0$ must possess an extensive number of type-2 edges, and thus, of type-2 blockages.
 Say we select one among the $\mathcal{O}(L)$ many type-2 blockages.
 Given the extensive number of possible choices, we can always select a type-2 blockage ($\mathcal{B}$) of $L$-independent size such that the regions to its left ($\mathcal{A}_1$) and right ($\mathcal{A}_2$), up to the boundaries, are both extensively large.
 Given that $\mathcal{A}_1$ and $\mathcal{A}_2$ are prevented from exchanging particles and dipole moment, we can upper bound the dimension of the largest Krylov sector as